L596241/dat110-project1-rpc-startcode-group12/README.md

 The other group members must *clone* the repository of the group member which can now be used as a repository for collaborating on the code.

 The repository contains the start code organised into a [Maven](https://maven.apache.org/) project and can be imported into IDEs such as Eclipse and IntelliJ.

+- Importing into Eclipse: Use `File -> Import -> Maven -> Existing Maven Projects` to import the startcode project
+- Importing into IntelliJ: Use `File -> Open` to import the startcode project

 The `src/main` folder contains the source code while the `src/test` folder contains a number of unit tests that can be used for some basic testing of the implemented functionality.
 These tests are by no means complete, and when running the test you should also check in the Eclipse console that no exceptions are raised when running the tests.